BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 2. An **extra condition** will never trigger an evaluation.

-No matter what triggers the rule, every single condition (triggers _and_ extras) must all be true when a rule is evaluated for it to execute its actions.
+> No matter what triggers the rule, every single condition (triggers _and_ extras) must all be true when a rule is evaluated for it to execute its actions.
+{.is-info}

 ### Databases